gibsonliketheguitar/beam-challenge/README.md

 Time estimation 40+ hr

 Comments.
-- Learned about Material UI
+- Learned about Material UI.
+(Nice for creating internal tool)
 - Challenge is ridiculous for take home, but I got it 75% way there.
 Maybe will bring it to 100% responsive, and match styling
 - Recieved no feedback and comment after all the effort.
+Never again will I do these type of take homes